-Water column variations are an important source of non-repeatability in time-lapse marine surveys.
+Water column variations are an important source of nonrepeatability in time-lapse marine surveys.
 In a deep water context, the physical property variations within the water layers can generate significant time-shifts between repeated time-lapse seismic data.

-We present a new methodology for estimating water velocity changes and correcting the 4D seismic datasets.
-Each sail line is migrated independently and Common Depth Point (CDP) gathers are produced for the overburden along a subsurface strip for both vintages.
+We present a new methodology for estimating and correcting water velocity changes on 4D seismic datasets.
+Each sail line is migrated independently and Common Depth Point (CDP) gathers are output for the overburden along a subsurface strip for both vintages.
 The 4D approach consists of performing cross-correlations using collocated CDPs for each sail lines pair.
 It creates water bottom "cross-image CDP gathers".
 The cross-image CDP curvature along offsets is used to compute the water velocity difference between the two vintages.
-Once a water velocity is inverted for each sail line, the kinematic correction is performed on the pre-migrated datasets.
+Once a water velocity is inverted for each sail line, the kinematic correction is performed on the premigrated datasets.